George W. Gregory

-George W. "Dad" Gregory (April 19, 1879 – September 6, 1946) was an American football player, coach and lawyer.
+George W. "Dad" Gregory (April 19, 1879– September 6, 1946) was an American college football player, coach and lawyer.
 He was the starting center for the University of Michigan's "Point-a-Minute" football teams of 1901, 1902 and 1903.
 He was the only player to start all 22 games for the 1901 and 1902 teams that compiled a record of 22-0 and outscored opponents 1,194 to 12.
 Michigan's football team was recognized as national champions for each of the three years in which Gregory was the starting center.
 After receiving his law degree from Michigan, Gregory moved to Seattle, Washington, where he was one of the founders of the Karr & Gregory law firm.
 He also served as the head football coach at Kenyon College during the 1905 football season.

 Early years

 Gregory was born in California in May 1879.
 His father, Nathan Gregory, was an Indiana native and an engineer.
 His mother, Marietta Gregory, was also an Indiana native.
-At the time of the 1880 United States Census, Gregory at age one was living in Lincoln, Placer County, California with his parents and three older sisters, Alameda, Cora and Louise.
+At the time of the 1880 United States census, Gregory at age one was living in Lincoln, Placer County, California with his parents and three older sisters, Alameda, Cora and Louise.

 In 1900, Gregory was living in Redding, California with his uncle, George Groves, who was a hotel-keeper.
 Gregory worked as a clerk in his uncle's hotel.

 In 1900, Gregory enrolled at Stanford University as a law student.
 While at Stanford, he played football under head coach Fielding H. Yost in the fall of 1900.
 In 1901, Coach Yost accepted the position as head football coach at the University of Michigan.
 Pressure was placed on Gregory to remain at Stanford, but he opted to move east with Coach Yost.

 University of Michigan

 In 1901, Gregory enrolled in law school at the University of Michigan, receiving his law degree in 1904.
 While attending law school, he played college football as the starting center for Yost"s "Point-a-Minute" football teams.
-During Gregory's three years as the starting center, the team compiled a record of 33-0-1, outscored opponents 1,759 to 18, and has been recognized as a national championship team all three years.
+During Gregory's three years as the starting center, the team compiled a record of 33–0–1, outscored opponents 1,759 to 18, and has been recognized as a national championship team all three years.
 Gregory started 32 games at center for Michigan as follows: